 I’m on a roll again.
 Have you noticed all the snowballs coming out of our kitchen lately and it hasn’t even been snowing yet in Paris?

 Healthy, easy, no bake, no fuss and festively tasty.
 Put these welcome words together at this time of year and you get … express mini Christmas puddings!
-They taste of Christmas and they’re NUT-FREE, GLUTEN-FREE and VEGAN.
+They taste of Christmas and they’re NUT-FREE (although do check dried fruit packet ingredients just to be sure), GLUTEN-FREE and VEGAN.

 Unless Scrooge arrives or Antoine changes my mind, this weekend I’m looking forward to sitting en famille to watch the girls’ favourite Christmas movie, The Polar Express, and nibble on a few of these bonbons without any guilt.
 Do you love that film?
 It just brings out the kid in us again and makes adult responsibilities drift aside for a couple of hours.
 We somehow become more aware of bells jingling in the distance…